gschmutz/stream-processing-workshop/08-stream-processing-and-analytics-with-flink/README.md

 - How to declare Kafka topics as code using Jikkou's `KafkaTopicList` resource and apply them idempotently with a single command
 - How to configure and start the ShadowTraffic simulator to generate synthetic credit card transaction data
+- How to explore a live Kafka stream interactively using the Flink SQL CLI with the in-memory catalog
+- Why the Hive Metastore catalog makes table definitions durable across sessions and cluster restarts
-- How to create Flink SQL tables over Kafka topics using the Kafka and upsert-kafka connectors
+- How to create Flink SQL tables over Kafka topics using the `kafka` and `upsert-kafka` connectors with Avro-Confluent serialization
-- How to join a transaction stream against a blacklist table to flag suspicious transactions
+- How to join a transaction stream against a compacted blacklist topic to flag suspicious merchants in real time
 - How to enrich a Kafka stream with merchant reference data using a stream-table join
-- How to materialize enriched Flink SQL queries into new Kafka topics with `INSERT INTO`
+- How to materialize enriched Flink SQL queries into new Kafka topics with persistent `INSERT INTO` jobs
-- How to use tumbling window aggregations in Flink SQL to detect unusual transaction patterns
+- How to use tumbling window aggregations in Flink SQL to detect unusual transaction velocity per card
-- How to deploy the Iceberg Sink Connector to persist Avro records as Parquet files in S3
+- How to use `MATCH_RECOGNIZE` to detect multi-event fraud patterns such as card-testing sequences
+- How to ingest cardholder reference data via the transactional outbox pattern and Debezium CDC
+- How to implement personalized fraud scoring by comparing a transaction amount against a cardholder's own historical average
+- How to implement the same enrichment pipeline programmatically using PyFlink's Table API DSL
-- How to create Iceberg tables using Spark SQL
+- How to implement stream-table joins manually using the DataStream API Broadcast State Pattern
-- How to validate data arrival by querying Iceberg tables with Spark SQL
-- How to curate raw data by joining Iceberg tables in Spark and writing the result back as a new Iceberg table

 ## Prerequisites